aluno-Lemes/aluno-lemes/README.md

-# 👋 Olá!
-Bem-vindo ao meu perfil do GitHub
+#"We live in a society exquisitely dependent on science and technology, in which hardly anyone knows anything about science and technology." -- Carl Sagan

 Meu nome é Lucas, tenho 21 anos e sou apaixonado por tecnologia

-"We live in a society exquisitely dependent on science and technology, in which hardly anyone knows anything about science and technology." -- Carl Sagan

 ☕ Aprendendo algo novo todo dia ➕1️⃣